How do I check PC hardware specifications?

 Using DirectX Diagnostic Tool:

-• Type “dxdiag” and press Enter to open the DirectX Diagnostic Tool.
+• Type “dxdiag” and press Enter.

-• The DirectX Diagnostic Tool window provides detailed information about your PC’s hardware components, including the processor, memory, and graphics card.
+• The DirectX Diagnostic Tool (dxdiag) window provides detailed information about your PC’s hardware components, including the processor, memory, and graphics card.

 Check system configuration via "run."